How to Simplify your Daily Schedule

 Step #5.
 Organize

 Finally, setting up a scheduling system that makes sense to your entire family is the most important part.
-Don’t overcomplicate things, keep it simple and easy for everyone to read and use.
-If it’s simple everyone will most likely stick with it and that is the number one reason that systems succeed.
+Don’t overcomplicate things; keep it simple and easy for everyone to read and use.
+If it’s simple, your family will most likely stick with it, which is the number one reason systems succeed.
 They are easy for everyone to use.

 Take a look at what you are using now.
 Ask yourself if it is working and if it’s not, look at why that is.